 Confused where to start?
 We can help.
 Our detailed website audits can benchmark your website against competitors, suggesting ways to improve user experience across your site.

-3) Analyse your design with an audit
+3) Analyse your website with an audit

 As you may not have serious user experience issues on every page, it can be difficult to pinpoint exactly why your website might be penalised following Google’s algorithm update.